mlc-ai/llm-perf-bench/README.md

 docker build -t llm-perf-mlc:v0.1 -f Dockerfile.cu121.mlc .
 ```

 **Step 2**.
 Quantize and run Llama2.
-Log in to the docker container we created using the comamnd below:
+Log in to the docker container we created using the command below:

 ```bash
 PORT=45678